ethz-asl/ublox_utils/README.md

 The NTRIP setup does not require a base station.
 Instead the corrections are provided by an NTRIP caster online.
 The wiring is shown in the Figure below.
-In case of a moving baseline setup correction from the moving base receiver to the moving baseline receiver will be sent via UART2.
+In case of a moving baseline setup correction from the moving base receiver to the rover will be sent via UART2.

 ![Electronic wiring of dual RTK setup.](https://user-images.githubusercontent.com/11293852/169337161-7a531299-0cdd-4294-901e-e4295f50c316.png)